arnobt78/SwoleNormous-GymFit-ReactVite-WebApp/README.md

 ## SwoleNormous-GymFit-ReactVite-WebApp

-SwoleNormous is an ultimate gym training app built with React Vite and TailwindCSS.
+SwoleNormous is an ultimate gym training app built with React Vite and TailwindCSS and deployed on Netfily.

-**Note: To check this web app live, click here:**
+**Note: To check this web app live, click here:** https://swolenormous-arnob.netlify.app

 ## To Install Dependences